Lion Air Flight 610: Aircraft and crew

-The aircraft involved was a Boeing 737 MAX 8, registration PK-LQP, line number 7058, powered by two CFM International LEAP engines.
-The aircraft was leased from China Minsheng Investment Group (CMIG) Aviation Capital.
-It made its first flight on 30 July 2018 and was delivered new to Lion Air on 13 August 2018.
+The aircraft involved was a Boeing 737 MAX 8, registration PK-LQP, line number 7058, and powered by two CFM International LEAP-1B engines, and was delivered new to Lion Air on 13 August 2018.
 At the time of the accident, the aircraft had flown about 800 hours in service.
 This was the first accident involving a 737 MAX since the type's entry into service on 22 May 2017, and the deadliest accident involving a Boeing 737.

+The accident aircraft had recently received a replacement angle-of-attack (AoA) sensor.
+The used replacement sensor was supplied by a US-based company, Xtra Aerospace.
+Subsequent investigations found that the sensor was likely miscalibrated when sent out by Xtra Aerospace, and that Lion Air’s maintenance crews did not test the sensor before returning the aircraft to service.

-The flight's cockpit crew were Captain Bhavye Suneja (31), an Indian national who had flown with the airline for more than seven years and had about 6,028 hours of flight experience (including 5,176 hours on the Boeing 737) and received his training in California; and Indonesian co-pilot Harvino (41), who had 5,174 hours of flight experience, 4,286 of them on the Boeing 737.
-The six flight attendants were Indonesians.
+The flight's cockpit crew included Captain Bhavye Suneja (31), an Indian national, who had flown with the airline for more than seven years and had about 6,028 hours of flight experience (including 5,176 hours on the Boeing 737) and received his training in California; and First Officer Harvino (41), an Indonesian who had 5,174 hours of flight experience, 4,286 of them on the Boeing 737.
+The six flight attendants were also Indonesians.